jdmnk/tsfxr/README.md

 # TSFXR – Game Sound Effects Generator

-A modern game sound effects generator built with **TypeScript, React, Next.js, shadcn, Tailwind and Zustand**.

 Inspired by the amazing [jsfxr](https://github.com/chr15m/jsfxr).

 ## About

-TSFXR is a web app for generating retro-style game sound effects.

-A passion project born from my love of game audio and modern web development.
+TSFXR is a retro game sound effects generator built with **TypeScript, React, Next.js, shadcn, Tailwind and Zustand**.
+This passion project was born from my love of game audio and modern web development, bringing classic sfxr-style sound generation to the modern web.

 ## Getting Started